 Murchison ploughed forward.
 He hired Los Angeles Rams General Manager, Tex Schramm as the team president and GM.
 The San Francisco 49ers scout, Gil Brandt, joined as Head of Player Personnel and Tom Landry joined as Head Coach, leaving his role as the New York Giants Defensive Coordinator.
 Thus, the team was born.

 The team started with struggles, as is true of most expansion teams.
 Their inaugural season was a disaster, but they eventually grew.
-It was in 1965 that they first managed a winning percentage of 0.500 and the following year they won the Eastern Conference titles two consecutive seasons.
+It was in 1965 that they first managed a winning percentage of 0.500 and in the following two years they won the Eastern Conference titles.
 However, both years they lost out in the NFL Championship game to the Green Bay Packers.
 They went on to win two more consecutive division titles in 1968 and 1969 – after the NFL started using the divisional format, but were defeated by the Cleveland Browns.